-You have a period of time to review Your Policy and cancel it for a return of premiums paid.
-The duration and terms of the "right to examine" period vary by state, and are stated on the cover of Your Policy.
-At a minimum, You can cancel Your Policy at any time within 45 days of completing Part I of the application or within 10 days after You receive Your Policy.
-You must return Your Policy along with a written request for cancellation to Us at Our Administrative Office.
+You have a period of time to review Your Policy and cancel it for a refund of premiums paid.
+The duration and terms of the "right to examine" period vary by state (see Appendix B).
+At a minimum You can cancel Your Policy within 10 days after receipt.
+You must return Your Policy along with a written request for cancellation.